-Unnao incident: Akhilesh Yadav sits on dharna, Priyanka Gandhi blames UP govt
+Unnao incident: Akhilesh Yadav sits on dharna, Priyanka Gandhi visits rape victim's family

 Lucknow, Dec 07: Samajwadi Party (SP) president and former Uttar Pradesh chief minister Akhilesh Yadav sat on a ''dharna'' outside the Vidhan Bhavan on Saturday, after the death of the Unnao rape victim in Safdarjung Hospital in Delhi.